-(b) Losses From Straight Line Winds.-The President shall increase the maximum percentage specified in the last sentence of section 404(a) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+(b) LOSSES FROM STRAIGHT LINE WINDS.-The President shall increase the maximum percentage specified in the last sentence of section 404(a) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5170c(a)) from 15 percent to 20 percent with respect to any major disaster that is in the State of Minnesota and for which assistance is being provided as of the date of the enactment of this Act, except that additional assistance provided under this subsection shall not exceed \$6,000,000.
 The mitigation measures assisted under this subsection shall be related to losses in the State of Minnesota from straight line winds.

-(c) Conforming Amendments.-
+(c) CONFORMING AMENDMENTS.-

 (1) Section 404(a) of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
-5170c(a)) is amendedinserting "Subject to section 322, the total".
-(2) Section 409 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
+5170c(a)) is amendedand Emergency Assistance Act (42 U.S.C.
 5176) is repealed.